Have you ever had an Investment with Scottish Equitable?

-- Scottish Equitable may not have made their customers were not advised that it takes a minimum of 5 years to see a noticeable return.
+- Scottish Equitable may not have made their consumers were not advised that it takes a minimum of 5 years to see a noticeable return.

-- Scottish Equitable did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.
+- Scottish Equitable did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If customers had any outstanding credit or debt, Scottish Equitable should have informed the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If customers had any outstanding credit or debt, Scottish Equitable should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.